-By Clar Rosso, Vice President- Member Learning & Competency, Association of International Certified Professional Accountants
+By Clar Rosso, Executive Vice President- Engagement and Learning Innovation, Association of International Certified Professional Accountants

 Work is changing.
 More and more tasks are becoming automated and artificial intelligence is improving.
 Industries are being disrupted.
 While change has been a constant over the past several decades, the pace of innovation is increasing.